akka/alpakka-kafka/README.md

 ## Akka versions compatibility

 Please note that while the library depends on Akka 2.4.x is is fully compatible to be used with Akka 2.5.x.
 This is because of Akka's strict [backwards compatibility guarantees](http://doc.akka.io/docs/akka/2.5.3/scala/common/binary-compatibility-rules.html).
-If you want to use reactive-kafka with Akka 2.5 simply include Akka Streams / Akka dependencies using the latest 2.5 version.
+If you want to use reactive-kafka with Akka 2.5 simply include Akka **and** Akka Streams dependencies using the latest 2.5 version.

 ## Contributions